The 5 sectors for success with your startup

 And although it has been running for nearly 10 years now, Ulabox should not be forgotten.
 The Catalan company, which proclaimed itself to be the ‘anti-supermarket’, launched its pioneering model for online supermarkets in 2010 and currently fulfils home delivery orders in under an hour.
 Furthermore, it collaborates with local shops to boost the supply of fresh products.
 The company provides around 17,000 products from major food and household brands throughout the Barcelona metropolitan area.

 Managing bank accounts and money can often be a bothersome headache.
 But startups have been launched to act as digital aspirin by transforming financial and investment services through new technologies.
 Some have already developed applications to improve currency exchange rates or international payments for companies.
-This is true of Kantox, a Barcelona startup created by TBS Business School alumnus Philippe Gelis in 2011.
+This is true of Kantox, a Barcelona startup created by TBS Education alumnus Philippe Gelis in 2011.
 It already has a presence in 70 countries, with more than 3,500 clients in its portfolio.
 Moreover, it had a turnover of 8 million euros in 2018, 40% higher than 2017.